ronnieholm/FSharp-onion-architecture-sample/docs/architecture-decision-records/0003-thin-vs-fat-domain-events/index.md

 event processors run within the same transaction, querying the store guarantees up-to-date entities.

 One command handler isn't limited to emitting a single event.
-Imagine a use case where the handler adds and removes items to or from a list.
+Imagine a workflow where the handler adds and removes items to or from a list.
 This could result in multiple events.